 Essential Security Measures for an Open-Source LMS

 Everyone should care about the security of the technology they use.
 This is no less true when it comes to learning systems.
-From higher education institutions looking to secure the data privacy of their students to corporate organizations ensuring their training complies with their security requirements.
+From higher education institutions looking to secure the data privacy of their students to business organizations ensuring their training complies with their security requirements.

 Although open-source software is widely accepted and welcomed in the learning industry, some still have the idea that it isn’t as secure as closed-source solutions.
 When something is free to access, it’s sometimes perceived as being of lower quality.
 However, the fact that open-source software is available for everyone doesn’t mean its security is in jeopardy.